JetBrains/ideavim/vimscript-info/VIMSCRIPT_ROADMAP.md

 - [ ] curly-braces-names
 - [ ] pass scopes to functions e.g. `for k in keys(s:)`
 - [ ] all the let command's cases (e.g. registers)
+- [ ] delayed parsing of if/for/while etc.

 ## Less important things that might be added soon